ocadotechnology/ganttilla/README.md

 ## How it works

 The Ganttilla draws roadmap based on the `JSON` descriptor files in the assets directory.

 To make the most of it, you can automate generation of descriptor file.
-To do so, you can use either provided script that uses GitLab and Milestones, or alternatively write your own.
+This project provides scripts that turns GitLab or GitHub milestones to blocks(see the diagram below), along with links and due date.
+Alternatively, you can write your own script to transform any data into the format Ganttilla uses.

 With script ready run it from time to time (using cron for example) to regenerate data.

 ### Diagram of concepts